 By the way, didn't it kind of remind you when you look at the joint statement?

-Isn't that something that's sort of like if the United States was arguing or having a sit down or a summit with another country like the Iranian mullahs or maybe the former Soviet Union?
+Isn't that something that's sort of like if the United States was arguing or having a sit-down or a summit with another country like the Iranian mullahs or maybe the former Soviet Union?

-It seemed like that type of peace deal, and I'm thinking, well, Paul Ryan's being much tougher on Donald Trump than he's ever been, or the Republicans have ever been against Obama.
+And I'm thinking, well, Paul Ryan's being much tougher on Donald Trump than he's ever been or the Republicans have ever been against Obama.

 That's interesting.